robertlarkins/preferred-development-practices/C#/TipsAndTricks.md

 select the new project name and click OK.

 The namespaces on all the files will need to be updated (using ReSharper go *Refactore > Adjust Namespaces...*).

+Other things to check
-If there is a ruleset file, its name will need to be updated as well, along with the reference to it in the csproj.
+ - If there is a ruleset file, its name will need to be updated as well, along with the reference to it in the csproj
+ - If a unit test project has been renamed, then the csproj of the project it tests might have an InternalsVisibleTo attribute that references the test project